Strap in, folks. This is a ‘hair on fire’ article.

 “I just think, speaking as an English teacher, I will say that anytime we think that the rules of grammar are more important than human respect, then we are doing something wrong in our classroom.”

 ‘Like but oh grammar’?
 This woman is an English teacher?
 As long as you use the right pronoun, it’s all good.

 To the credit of the News and Observer article wraps up by detailing Jordan’s involvement in radical groups and notes her arrest at Moral Monday:

 Jordan, who wore a ‘Black Lives Matter’ t-shirt as she made her presentation, has a history of activism.
 She’s a member of the social justice caucus for Organize 2020, a group formed by the N.C.
 Association of Educators.

 Jordan was arrested at a June 17, 2013 “Moral Mondays’ protest in Raleigh while wearing a shirt that said “Public School Teacher.”
 Jordan made a statement on the Halifax Mall criticizing the General Assembly shortly before being among 84 demonstrators who were arrested by the N.C.
 General Assembly police.

 Read the statement she made before her arrest in 2013 wherein she leverages children and emotional analogies to launch a political attack.
-There’s no actual facts in her statement.
+There are no actual facts in her statement.
 There’s really nothing about education in her statement.
 It’s all emotion.
 It’s about politics.

-Until parent start standing up to this bullshit and demand teachers focusing on academics and leave the social engineering out of the classroom, it will continue.
+Until parents start standing up and pushing back on this crap by demanding teachers focus on actual academics and leave activism and politics out of the classroom, it will continue.